The Characteristics of Good Writing

 Defining Good Writing

-Defining good writing is almost as difficult as defining pornography.
+Defining good writing is almost as difficult as defining clean language.
 One is tempted to paraphrase Justice Stewart and say, "I can't define it, but I know it when I read it."
-Far be it from us to press the parallels between good writing and pornography too far, but only to note that-as with pornography, so with good writing-"community standards" differ from community to community and from discipline to discipline, even to the point of flat contradiction between what various disciplines consider good or merely competent writing.
+With curse words and good writing—"community standards" differ from community to community and from discipline to discipline, even to the point of flat contradiction between what various disciplines consider good or merely competent writing.
 Generally speaking, we can agree on the following.

 The basic qualities of good writing